-I don’t know why it is SO hard to find hiking pants for little kids (these are available in sizes 12 month – 4 T), but not too many companies make them and they’re getting harder to find.
+I don’t know why it is SO hard to find hiking pants for little kids, but not too many companies make them and they’re getting harder to find.
 Hopefully in the near future more will.
 Here’s what our kids wear:

 - Kuhl Renegade Pants (size XS – L): These are THE best and a favorite of my boys.
 They let them move easily, dry quickly, protect them from brush and sticks and just feel good.